<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 You can see there is quite a bit of information in analytics, but sometimes it can be quite overwhelming to use.
 You don't need to spend hours each week using your analytical tools, but you should try to find the right metrics to track the success of your marketing campaigns.
 This will help you find the right conversion opportunities for your sales and marketing pipeline.

-We invite you to download our complimentary marketing planning template to help you strategically identify your goals, and find the most effective ways to understand your analytics.
-In addition, if you are looking at ways to optimize your marketing and analyze your campaigns for effectively, we are offering you a complimentary 30-day trial of HubSpot, the all-in-one inbound marketing tool.
+We invite you to download our complimentary marketing planning template to help you strategically identify your goals and find the most effective ways to understand your analytics.
+In addition, if you are looking for ways to optimize your marketing and analyze your campaigns effectively, we are offering you a complimentary 30-day trial of HubSpot, the all-in-one inbound marketing tool.

 Start Your 30-Day HubSpot Trial